-The designation of honors (summa cum laude, magna cum laude, and cum laude) is reserved for undergraduates.
+The designation of honors (such as cum laude) is reserved for undergraduates.
 The Graduate College does not use these academic distinctions.

 Graduate Credit Courses

 Courses at the 500, 600, and 700 levels are graduate credit courses.
 Courses at the 400 level apply to graduate degree requirements when appearing on an approved program of study.
 However, 400-level courses are not graduate courses by definition and cannot be certified as such for purposes of employment or transferring to other institutions.